shaiperson/shaiperson.github.io/_posts/2022-03-02-plug-play-worker-pattern-2.md

 ### Dockerization, Compose File

-I tend to favor containerizing all componentes that go into a worker setup as this lends itself very well to deployment using orchestration tools such as AWS ECS or Kubernetes.
+I tend to favor containerizing all components that go into a worker setup as this lends itself very well to deployment using orchestration tools such as AWS ECS or Kubernetes.
 It also helps in minimizing differences between development, staging and production environments.
 We'll use Docker Compose to run our setup locally.

 #### Controller Dockerfile